 Having overstayed the expected three days in sleepy Sahura village, the locals had begun to suss our familiar faces.
 Word had gone round that we were long termers.
 Shopkeepers smiled.
 Stray dogs wagged their tails.
 Even persistent tour guides had given up trying to entice us with jungle trek packages.
 For rather than resting at one of the tourist lodges and getting up at sunrise to spy tigers and rhinos, our mornings were spent playing with the children from OCWC- the Orphan Children Welfare Centre.

 There are thirteen children altogether.
 They scramble.
 They climb.
 They kiss.
 They hug.
 They squeeze, tug, shout, pull, skip, giggle, tickle and run.
 Now, I am the oldest of five very boisterous siblings.
-I babysat an equally boisterous little boy and his clingy baby sister for six years.
+I babysat an equally boisterous little boy and his clingy baby sister of six years.
 I had just finished a fifteen month teaching contract, including kindergarten classes.
 Nothing could have prepared me for the relentless energy of these Nepali children.
 We swung them round, juggling two, three children on an arm.
 I remembered ‘a leg and a wing, to see the king’ and spent hours bouncing them into the air and onto the grass.
 We chased the boys, blew kisses to the girls, caught kisses from all of them and danced on request.
 Nothing was ever enough, and introducing ball games opened a whole new can of worms!

 Jyoti.
 Jaya.
 Jyomi.
 Babita.
 Sangita.
 Sanju.
 Kamari.
 Nabina.
 Jeet.
 Samir.
 Bimala.
 Susma.
 Salina.
 Thirteen children, one bedroom and four beds.
 Four stone walls and a stone floor, with one ABC poster hanging from the door.
 Down the corridor they also have a kitchen, and nineteen year old Jyoti spends day after day preparing roti and dhal bhat for the family.
-Mousas scurry about in the rice barrels and cockroaches swarm from behind the sink whenever it is time to watch the dishes.
+Mouses scurry about in the rice barrels and cockroaches swarm from behind the sink whenever it is time to wash the dishes.
 Jyoti can operate a rolling pin like no-one else I know.
 One hand smooths perfect chappatis while the other stirs masala chai in the pot, and always she talks.
 Her voice cracks with worry about when she might find a husband.
 I told her, in a firm voice, that not only is she beautiful but she makes the best bread I have ever tasted.
 Any man will be lucky to have her.

 Three years her junior, Jyomi is better at maths than cooking.
 Too old for the ball games outside, she spends her mornings bent over text books because she is in her final year of high school; exams are fast approaching.
 She can’t make the extra revision classes because they are before school hours and she can’t ride a bicycle.
 No buses run early enough past the orphanage to get her there on time.
-A Japanese tourist pays for her to attend state school but these pre-paid fees expire in March 2013.
+A Japanese tourist pays for her to attend state school but these pre-paid fees expire soon.
 Without another sponsor, Jyomi won’t be able to attend college.
 The house mother says she will join Jyoti- mother figure to twelve and distributor of daily rice onto tin plates.
 With sponsorship though, she’ll be able to study Economics at a college in Naranghat.

 Babita knows the moves to every Bollywood dance routine there is.
 Sangita is top of her class in every subject and last night learned how to play chess.
 Sanju is trying to learn a new English word every day.
 Samir is very quiet.
 He gets the most impatient if we are ever too hot or tired to play ball and will often sleep in the day, face to the wall.
 Jeet is beautiful.
 All hollowed out cheeks and dark, in-set eyes, he laughs more than he talks.
 Bimala is just about the clingiest child I have ever met.
 She lolls, lounges and leans, pushes, pulls and pinches.
 Nabina is the tiniest and most tomboy like six year old I have ever known – her legs like matchsticks under her over-sized and bottle green school skirt.
 She is my guilty favourite.
 Kamari, at thirteen, is silent and sad.
 She sits cross-legged on the carpet with the other children but to be a teenager in this stone room must be so, so hard.
 Susma is two years old and breath-takingly, lump-in-your-throat, heart-stoppingly adorable.
 Jaya is eighteen and learning guitar.
 He wants to be a tour guide, a waiter, a rickshaw driver, everything.
 Salina reminds me of my teenage sister back at home.
 She calls us ‘beautiful darlings’ and asks to borrow lipstick.